ethereum/populus/docs/quickstart.rst

 .. note::

-    Use the tar.gz file to build from source (make sure, after extracting the file, that the "deps" directory is not empty and actually contains the dependencies)
+    Use the tar.gz file to build from source, and make sure, after extracting the file, that the "deps" directory is not empty and actually contains the dependencies.

 If you're on a Mac, you may need to accept the Xcode license as well.
 Make sure you have the latest version installed, and if you run into errors, try the following: